 Your task will be pretty basic, I will send you ideas of t-shirts I want to make and you make them yourself in your own unique style.
 For example, I might send you a link of a already existing tshirt and I would need you to be inspired by it and create a better version that is in your own creative style.

 I will leave a lot of 5* reviews so that you will be able to get jobs easier in the future and this is a long-term position.
 Once we have done the first batch of 400 – around 4 per day, we could continue if everything looks good.

 I look forward to doing business with you!

 I will then hire a few of them and give each person a few of the links from the research we did in the previous step.
 If they come back with good designs in their own unique style, then I hire them for the long term.

-Step 4: Setting Up Shopify
+Step 4 In Building Your T-Shirt Brand: Setting Up Shopify

 Head on over to Shopify and sign up for a free trial (yes, this entire method works in the free trial).

 Once you are signed up, then the back end should look like this:

 As you can see you can then connect to your Facebook group or business page.

 Next, what you want to do is scroll down to the apps section on the bottom and look for an app called Teelaunch.
 It will look like this: